xianzhez/Coding-Interview-101/README.md

 >
 > - in bold: you must know the concept and complexity, and can implement in real code.
 > - normal: you should know the concept and complexity, but pseudo-code is fine.
 > - in italic:  you should know the general idea.
-If you encounter such a question for entry-level position, that company might not be hiring actively.
+If you encounter such a question in an interview for entry-level position, that company might not be hiring actively.

 ## Preface